scionproto/scion/doc/DRKeyInfra.md

 SV\_A^j that is used to derive K_{A→B} at the current sequence j such that:

     [ start(SV_A^j) + offset(A, B), start(SV_A^j+1) + offset(A, B) )

+The offset function is AS-specific.
+By default, we suggest to use a function that uniformely distributes the offset values in the following interval:

+    [0, minimum epoch length \ 2 )

+Thus, we guarantee that a maximum of two keys per AS need to be kept.

+For prefetching of DRKeys, a `valTime` that exceeds the end of the current epoch can be selected.
+To allow seamless key rollover, an entity is required to store secret values of the current, previous, and next epoch.
+In case a key for a different epoch is requested, an AS is not required to return a corresponding key.

 ## Implementation